Metabolic Surgery: Weight Loss, Diabetes, and Beyond

 Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Diet, Exercise, Hypertension, Sleep Apnea

-Keywords: Adipose Tissue, Anti-Obesity Agents, Bariatric Surgery, Body Mass Index, Caloric Restriction, Comorbidity, Coronary Artery Disease, Diabetes Mellitus, Type 2, Diet, Dyslipidemias, Exercise, Gastrectomy, Gastric Bypass, Heart Failure, Hypertension, Intra-Abdominal Fat, Life Style, Metabolic Syndrome X, Metformin, Neoplasms, Obesity, Obesity, Morbid, Overweight, Primary Prevention, Quality of Life, Risk Factors, Secondary Prevention, Sleep Apnea Syndromes, Substance-Related Disorders, Surgical Procedures, Elective, Venous Thromboembolism, Vitamins, Weight Gain, Weight Loss
+Keywords: Adipose Tissue, Anti-Obesity Agents, Bariatric Surgery, Body Mass Index, Caloric Restriction, Comorbidity, Coronary Artery Disease, Diabetes Mellitus, Type 2, Diet, Dyslipidemias, Exercise, Gastrectomy, Gastric Bypass, Heart Failure, Hypertension, Intra-Abdominal Fat, Life Style, Metabolic Syndrome, Metformin, Neoplasms, Obesity, Obesity, Morbid, Overweight, Primary Prevention, Quality of Life, Risk Factors, Secondary Prevention, Sleep Apnea Syndromes, Substance-Related Disorders, Elective Surgical Procedures, Venous Thromboembolism, Vitamins, Weight Gain, Weight Loss

 < Back to Listings